charlie-mw/nc-news-frontend/README.md

 ## Summary of project

 This project built an API for accessing application data, in the form of a blog/article based site.
 The backend created provides the necessary information for the frontend application.
+The backend uses JavaScript, SQL and Express, and implements a RESTful API to handle CRUD operations.
+Express was used to handle client requests, and SQL was used for database management to allow for storage and manipulation of data.
+Testing was incoroporated using JEST in order to improve code reliability, as well as to ensure that test cases covered the interactions with the API endpoints.

 ## Deployed version link